-The accompanying consolidated financial statements of Affinity Credit Union were prepared by management, which is responsible for the integrity and fairness of the information presented, including the many amounts that must of necessity be based on estimates and judgments.
+The accompanying summary consolidated financial information for Affinity Credit Union has been prepared by management, which is responsible for the integrity and fairness of the information presented, including the many amounts that must of necessity be based on estimates and judgments.

-These consolidated financial statements were prepared in accordance with financial reporting requirements prescribed by the Credit Union Act, 1998 of the Province of Saskatchewan, Credit Union Deposit Guarantee Corporation, and by statute.
-The accounting policies followed in the preparation of these financial statements conform to international reporting standards (IFRS).
+The summary consolidated financial information was prepared in accordance with financial reporting requirements prescribed by the Credit Union Act, 1998 of the Province of Saskatchewan, Credit Union Deposit Guarantee Corporation, and by statute.
+The accounting policies followed in the preparation of these financial statements conform to international financial reporting standards (IFRS).

-Financial and operating data elsewhere in the annual report are consistent with the information contained in the financial statements.
-In discharging our responsibility for the integrity and fairness of the consolidated financial statements and for the accounting systems from which they are derived, we maintain the necessary system of internal controls designed to ensure that transactions are authorized, assets are safeguarded, and proper records are maintained.
+Financial and operating data elsewhere in the annual report are consistent with this financial information.
+In discharging our responsibility for the integrity and fairness of the summary consolidated financial information and for the accounting systems from which they are derived, we maintain the necessary system of internal controls designed to ensure that transactions are authorized, assets are safeguarded, and proper records are maintained.
 These controls include quality standards in hiring and training of employees, policies and procedures manuals, a corporate code of conduct and accountability for performance within appropriate and welldefined areas of responsibility.

-The system of internal controls is further supported by a compliance function, which is designed to ensure that we and our employees comply with appropriate legislation and conflict of interest rules, and by an internal audit staff, which conducts periodic audits of all aspects of our operations.
+The system of internal controls is further supported by a compliance function, which is designed to ensure that we and our employees comply with appropriate legislation and conflict of interest rules, and by an internal audit team, which conducts periodic audits of all aspects of our operations.